ansell/csvsum/README.md

     </dependency>

 # Changelog

+## 2016-04-20
+* Add mapLineConsumer to csvmap
+* Add Arrays class as an import to csvmap

 ## 2016-03-03
 * Rename csvmerge to csvjoin to indicate its purpose, while freeing up csvmerge to be implemented separately